Xceptance/xlt-documentation/content/en/xlt/load-testing/Advanced/210-gradle-builds.md

 `gradle classes testClasses`

-We recommend running the same steps on your local machine to check if your test suite builds correctly and all necessary dependencies are copied into the target directory.
+We recommend running the same steps on your local machine to check if your test suite builds correctly and all necessary dependencies are copied into the build directory.